seandavi/genetrack-central/README.txt

 On Unix like systems run: genetrack.sh

 to see all the possible parameters that this script takes.
-The default setting will work with the default server layout.
+The default settings will work with the initial server layout.

-Now run the manager script with the 'test' parameter.
+Run the manager script with the 'test' parameter.
 If all tests pass then run the manager script with the 'runserver' parameter.
 This will populate and start a test server on the http://127.0.0.1:8080 .
 Type this URL into your browser to see GeneTrack